dbojan/csvEdit_Esmeralda/README.md

 Program for editing csv/tsv files on windows.
 BSD licence, free for use.

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
-You cann associate it with csv and tsv files.
+You can associate it with csv and tsv files.

 Made in vb.net (profile4), using sharpdevelop v.4.4